gtlsgamr/nu-ht/src/content/posts/review_stop.md

 ---
 title: "Putting an end to the Mahabharat reviews"
 description: "Discontinuation of my Mahabharat TV Show reviews."
 date: "2024-11-15"
+tags: ["mahabharat", "personal", "announcement"]
 ---
 I think this has been long overdue.
 I will be discontinuing the Mahabharat review series that I started more than two years ago.
 Despite promising multiple times that I will keep going on, I have come to a realization that I won't be able